pconn/HierarchicalGOF/HierarchicalGOF/README.md

 Sea otter N-mixture example
 ---------------------------

+The R code to replicate the sea otter analysis described in the manuscript is provided in Appendix C of the manuscript, which is also included in the ./inst/sea\_otter directory as an R markdown file.
+The sea otter data, and other necessary functions for the analysis are stored in the HierarchicalGOF package.

 California sea lion example
 ---------------------------

 To run the California sea lion example, the user may use the umbrella function \`run\_attendance\_analysis.'
-Note this function requires use of RTools to install software from a related github repository (So RTools must be installed).
+Note this function requires use of Rtools to install software from a related github repository (So RTools must be installed).

 ### Disclaimer